 What is the best way to set up a Mac Mini music server?

-In addition to upgrading the stock SMPS, the more of the upgrades listed below you make, the higher performance your music server will have:
+In addition to upgrading the stock SMPS, the more of the upgrades listed below you make, the higher performance you will have:

-- On pre-2014 Mac Minis upgrade RAM with a minimum of 8GB of high-performance low-latency (CAS 9 or better).
+- On pre-2014 Mac Minis upgrade RAM with a minimum of 8GB of low-latency RAM (CAS 9 or better).

-- Use a large internal SSD or external NAS/RAID array with SSDs for your music library.
+- Use a large capacity internal MLC SSD or external NAS/RAID array with MLC SSDs for your music library.

-- Independently power any external drives, switches, routers, or converters with an ultralow-noise linear power supply..
+- Independently power any external drives, switches, routers, and converters with an ultralow-noise linear power supply.

 - Turn off unused wireless control interfaces such as infrared, Bluetooth, and WiFi.

 - Interface WiFi through the Ethernet port using an external wireless router and turn off internal wireless hardware.

-- Only use a monitor, keyboard, and mouse for setup - control “headless” with a mobile device.
+- Only use a monitor, keyboard, and mouse for setup - control the Mac Mini “headless” with a mobile device.

-- Use anti-resonant decoupling products under your Mac Mini, power supply, converters, and drives.
+- Use anti-resonant products under your Mac Mini, power supply, converters, and storage drives.

-- Optimize your operating system to improve audio and video performance.
+- Optimize your OS X operating system to improve audio performance.